Here is what you can do to help animals:

 Need some inspiration?
 Consider the math:

-Let's be really conservative and assume that only 1% of the people who receive a brochure decide to go vegetarian after reading it.
-If you pass out 200 leaflets in an afternoon, that's at least two new people who became vegetarian.
+Let’s be really conservative and estimate that only one percent of the people who receive a brochure will decide to go vegetarian after reading it.
+If you pass out 200 leaflets in an afternoon, that’s at least two new people who will become vegetarian.

 200 leaflets x 1% = 2 new vegetarians

-Based on annual slaughter statistics, the average vegetarian saves hundreds of animals per year (about 30 land animals, and many more aquatic animals).
+Based on annual slaughter statistics, the average vegetarian saves at least a hundred animals per year (about 30 land animals, and many more aquatic animals).
+If we conservatively project that the average person who goes vegetarian stays vegetarian for at least one year, that equates to at least 200 animals saved from just one afternoon of leafleting.

-2 new vegetarians x 100 animals per year = 200 animals saved per year
+2 new vegetarians x 100 animals per year = 200 animals per year

 How many other activities can you think of that just about anybody can do, which can save at least two hundred lives in just a few hours?